Teaching about climate change

 The curriculum includes an overview on the subject, a full glossary of terms, tips on navigating the web application, and five climate change units, each with an introduction, Next Generation Science Standards, associated web application resources, and many individual lesson plans.

-The G-WOW curriculum and resources like the Climate Change Vulnerability Assessment from the Great Lakes Indian Fish and Wildlife Commission integrate scientific and traditional ecological knowledge.
+The G-WOW curriculum and resources like the Climate Change Vulnerability Assessment (PDF) from the Great Lakes Indian Fish and Wildlife Commission integrate scientific and traditional ecological knowledge.
 They explore how Western or academic science based on models and measurements, place-based science based on observation and local knowledge, and Native or indigenous knowledge based on long-term, generational relationships with the environment combine to provide a fuller understanding of our changing climate and potential solutions.

 I Am a Scientist